The Fight (How I Met Your Mother)

-"The Fight" is the tenth episode in the fourth season of the television series How I Met Your Mother and 74th overall.
+"The Fight" is the tenth episode in the fourth season of the television series How I Met Your Mother, and the 74th episode overall.
 It originally aired on December 8, 2008.

 Plot

 A bartender, Doug, gets Ted and Barney involved in a fight with a group of guys sitting in the gang's favorite booth.
 Marshall and Lily try to warn them off, but Barney vows to join in when Robin reveals that she is turned on by violence.
 Ted joins in as he thinks it is an experience he should have sometime in his life.

 When they arrive in the back alley, Doug has already knocked out the guys single-handedly.
 Ted and Barney try to give him credit, but he insists they were in the fight as well.
 Afraid of appearing unmasculine, they take the credit after Barney creates "battle wounds" by blackening his own eye and punching Ted in the nose.
 They earn the admiration of everyone except Marshall, who claims that he used to fight with his brothers and Ted and Barney would never have stood a chance in their fights.
-Robin, Ted and Barney laugh Marshall off, believing his fights with his brothers to be gentle and childish horseplay.
+Robin, Ted and Barney laugh Marshall off, believing his fights with his brothers to be childish horseplay.

 When Ted and Barney are sued by the losers of the fight, they admit to Marshall and the girls that they had no role in the victory.
 Marshall gets the two out of the lawsuit with their admission of no involvement; this leaves Doug now the only person named in the suit.
 When Doug plans to pulverize Ted and Barney for their betrayal in the alley behind MacLaren's, Barney runs away in fear.
 Ted tries to leave, until Doug brings up Stella leaving him and Ted punches Doug, who subsequently knocks Ted out cold in retaliation.
-Marshall proves his earlier stories of fighting prowess by knocking out Doug with one blow; as it turns out Marshall's fights with his brothers weren't gentle and childish horseplay as Robin, Ted and Barney believed, but very violent brawls.
+Marshall proves his earlier stories of fighting prowess by knocking out Doug with one blow; as it turns out his childhood fights with his brothers weren't childish horseplay as Robin, Ted and Barney believed, but very violent brawls.
 Barney returns to find both Doug and Ted on the ground in pain.